Kingxukai/linux/Documentation/kbuild/makefiles.rst

   objcopy flags

-  When $(call if_changed,objcopy) is used to translate a .o file, the flags specified in OBJCOPYFLAGS will be used.
+  When $(call if_changed,objcopy) is used to translate a .o file, the woke flags specified in OBJCOPYFLAGS will be used.

   $(call if_changed,objcopy) is often used to generate raw binaries on vmlinux.